synthizer/synthizer-python/README.md

 You probably want the Pypi version, which will just `pip install` for you without a problem.
-But if you want to install from this repository it's sadly more involved than just depending on it, since the Python bindings need to produce a vendored version of Synthizer itself.  it's possible to get source distributions and wheels from the [CI runs](https://github.com/synthizer/synthizer-python/actions), or you can follow the ofllowing procedure:
+But if you want to install from this repository it's sadly more involved than just depending on it, since the Python bindings need to produce a vendored version of Synthizer itself.
+It's possible to get source distributions and wheels from the [CI runs](https://github.com/synthizer/synthizer-python/actions), or you can follow the following procedure:

 - Clone this repo including the submodule: `git clone --recursive https://github.com/synthizer/synthizer-python`